-Unlike nominal interest, the real interest rate states the rate a lender or investor actually receives after inflation is factored in.
-Inflation reduces the lender’s purchasing power so the nominal rate does not give a true representation of his returns.
+The real interest rate is the rate that a lender or investor actually receives after inflation is taken into account.
+Inflation reduces the lender’s purchasing power, so the nominal rate does not give a true representation of his returns.

 A fixed deposit provides a 6% nominal yield.

 Therefore, the real rate of interest after factoring in the loss due to inflation is only 2%.

 Why do interest rates change?
 What factors are the drivers of this change?